SPAGLO® ENVIRONMENTAL POLICY

-1) Use Compact Fluorescent Light Bulbs (CFLs).
+1) Use Compact Florescent Light Bulbs (CFLs).
 They use about 65% less energy than regular ones.
-They cost a little more but they also last uo to 10 times longer than regular ones do too.
+They cost a little more but they also last up to 10 times longer than regular ones do too.

 2) Buy energy saving appliances.
 Look for the "Energy Star" label on everything you may buy that is electronic, from computers to blow dryers to air conditioners.